cicerohellmann/android-vcr-pattern/README.md

 ### Summary

-**Zombie** implements the VCR pattern to make Android app testing and development more reliable and efficient.
+**VCR** implements the VCR pattern to make Android app testing and development more reliable and efficient.
 By recording real HTTP interactions and replaying them later, you get:

 - **Deterministic tests** that don't depend on external APIs
 - **Faster test execution** (no network latency)